-Now we can see what Hales Street used to look like before the war - 1937 in this photo.
+Now we can see what Hales Street used to look like before the war - 1933 in this photo - the year before the Fire Station gained another three bays.
 The old Hippodrome was still there - about to be demolished and replaced by a new theatre.
 (See my dad's page showing the New Hippodrome.)
 The old Fire Station was smaller then too, and behind that is the Holy Trinity Church School in Ford Street, (with the pointy roof) and further back, a row of shops in White Street, which all disappeared so the Ring Road could be built.

 At least Swanswell Gate is still there, and the Fire Station too, which as you can see was made larger after the war, but is now a restaurant, opened in 2006.